Chia-Wei-Wu/instagram-follow-report/README.md

 ![Demo](pic/demo.png)

 ## How to Use
-Three Steps to Quickly Compare Your Lists:
+Four Steps to Quickly Compare Your Lists:
 1. Find the Specified File
     - Go to your profile page in Instagram and tap the icon in the top right corner Menu (≡).
     - Google Download，click Download your information → Create export → Choose a profile → Expert to device.